sjspielman/mkdocs-mike/docs/index.md

 # Welcome to Stephanie's test MkDocs website

-This is supposed to be versioned at 0.1
+This is supposed to be versioned at 0.2. **BUMP!!!!!**

 deployed only by interactively pushing mike at command line:

 ```
-mike deploy --push --update-aliases 0.1 latest
+mike deploy --push --update-aliases 0.2 latest
 ```